sebastian-blaszczak/testcontainers-spock-instancio/article-content.md

 private final ThreadLocalRandom random = ThreadLocalRandom.current()
 ```

-In this case, it is required to create three help methods, that only creates one test object.
-Now, let's image
+In this case, it is required to create three helper methods, that only create one test object.
+Now, let's imagine
-that `Item` needs to have another field called `category` and `DeliveryItem` should have `address`.
-This triggers
+that `Item` have to have another field called `category` and the field `DeliveryItem` should have `address`.
+This
-changes
+triggers changes
-in those 2 help methods and probably will create another one.
-To handle this sort of problems, Instancio library was
+in those 2 helper methods and probably will create another one.
+Instancio library was created, to handle this sort of
+problem.
-created.
-To make and example, let's see how this test will look like, when the power of Instancio is used.
+For instance, let's see how this test will look like when the power of Instancio is used:

 ```groovy
 def "create delivery item"() {